Petru Groza: Proclamation of the republic

 Two bills were unanimously approved.
 The first took note of the abdication of King Michael I, for himself and his descendants, the Constitution of Romania was abrogated, and the new official name of the state became the Romanian People's Republic.
 It was also specified that the legislative power will be exercised by the Assembly of Deputies until its dissolution and the meeting of a Constituent National Assembly, which will be held at a date fixed by the Assembly of Deputies.
 It will adopt the new Constitution of the RPR.
 Through the second project, the members of the Provisional Presidium of the RPR were appointed: Constantin Ion Parhon, president, Mihail Sadoveanu, Ștefan Voitec, Gheorghe Stere, and Ion Niculi, vice presidents.
 The meeting ended after only one hour.

-President of the MAN presidium
+Premiership during the first years of the People's Republic (1948-1952)

 On 24 February 1948, the Assembly of Deputies was dissolved.
-Three days later, the People's Democracy Front was established, an electoral alliance formed by the Romanian Workers' Party (the new name adopted by the communists following the merger with the PSD), the Plowmen's Front, PNL-Bejan, and the Hungarian People's Union.
+Three days later, the People's Democracy Front was established, an electoral alliance formed by the Romanian Workers' Party (the new name adopted by the Communists following the merger with the PSD), the Plowmen's Front, PNL-Bejan, and the Hungarian People's Union.
 On March 28, the elections were held for the Great National Assembly, the unicameral legislative forum of the RPR.
 The first objective of the Great Assembly was to draft a new fundamental law.
 The Constitution of the Romanian People's Republic was promulgated on 13 April 1948.

 Groza kept his mandate as prime minister until 2 June 1952.
-Ten days later he replaced Constantin Ion Parhon as president of the presidium of the Great National Assembly, the institution that symbolically ensured the leadership of the RPR.
-He remained in this position until the end of his life.